pypy/pypy.org/posts/2022/06/record-known-result.rst

 one PyPy2, one PyPy3).
 Most modern languages have many built-in functions and data-types that are written in the implementation language (RPython, in our case, C in the case of CPython).
-We want the JIT optimizer to be able to reason about functions that are part of the runtime support that is defined in the interpreter.
+We want the JIT optimizer to be able to reason about these functions and datatypes.

 One way to do this would be to extend the meta-JIT to able to do language-specific rewrites on these functions, effectively adding a new